papalotis/pyopera/README.md

 # pyopera
-A small project to create an API for getting unified opera performance information from opera house archives
+A streamlit app to visualize opera visits